jaimetur/PhotoMigrator/help/0-command-line-syntax.md

 If more than one optional arguments are detected, only the first one will be executed.

 -suAlb,    --synology-upload-albums <ALBUMS_FOLDER>
-             The script will look for all Subfolders with assets within <ALBUMS_FOLDER>
+             The Tool will look for all Subfolders with assets within <ALBUMS_FOLDER>
              and will create one Album per subfolder into Synology Photos.
 -suAll,    --synology-upload-all <INPUT_FOLDER>
-             The script will look for all Assets within <INPUT_FOLDER> and will upload them into Synology Photos.
+             The Tool will look for all Assets within <INPUT_FOLDER> and will upload them into Synology Photos.
-             - The script will create a new Album per each Subfolder found in 'Albums' subfolder and all assets inside each subfolder will be associated to a new Album in Synology Photos with the same name as the subfolder.
+             - The Tool will create a new Album per each Subfolder found in 'Albums' subfolder and all assets inside each subfolder will be associated to a new Album in Synology Photos with the same name as the subfolder.
              - If the argument '-AlbFld, --albums-folders <ALBUMS_FOLDER>' is also